It’s evident that retailers need to utilize dynamic pricing to compete successfully online, with players like Amazon dominating the space.

-Ultimately, retailers have the decision to build an in-house pricing solution or partner with a third-party pricing solution.
+Ultimately, retailers have the decision to build an in-house pricing solution or partner with a third-party algorithmic pricing provider.
 However, the leading reason to outsource and automate dynamic pricing is the ability to easily test pricing strategies to drive revenue higher.

-By automating dynamic pricing and using a machine learning algorithm, you are able to completely remove human bias from your pricing strategy.
+By automating dynamic pricing and using a machine learning algorithm, you are able to completely remove human bias from your retail pricing.
 Additionally, using software makes it very easy to A/B test pricing strategies to optimize product pricing.